6.4 How might climatic change affect food systems in the future?

 This is an important risk, given the expected increase in demand for food between now and 2050 (see Chapter 4 for more on predictions about future demand for food).

-Increased risk of yield losses due to extreme events, but this also depends on the CO₂ fertilisation effect
+Increased risk of yield losses due to extreme events, but average yield impacts depend on the CO₂ fertilisation effect

 See earlier in the chapter for a description of the CO₂ fertilisation effect.